kopokopo/k2-connect-php/README.md

 # DISCLAIMER:
-This is still in production.
+This is still in development.
 To connect to the current kopokopo's api check out it's documentation on https://app.kopokopo.com/push_api

 # Kopokopo PHP SDK